 - Navigation Assistance - Given the size and scope of many facilities, having floor markings to guide people can be very helpful.
 One color may lead to the nearest exit, another color to the main office, and so on.

 - Placement of Objects - There are hundreds or even thousands of objects placed throughout most facilities.
 Things like pallets, inventory, garbage cans, and more.
 Using floor markings to indicate where they should be placed when not in use can help improve organization.

 - Traffic Direction - Any areas where there are vehicles driving, the floor markings can act like lines on a normal road.
-They can let people know where they should be driving, which direction, and even at what speed.
+They can let people know where they should be driving, in which direction, and even at what speed.
 Just make a set of traffic standards and train everyone on them.

 These are just a few of the most common uses for floor markings in a facility.